 - 5. In the Add New Secure Message Exchange dialog, configure the following parameters: - a.
 In the Name field, enter the name of the secure message exchange that you have configured to act as a secure channel of data replication between the master and tenant nodes. - b.
 In the Address field, enter the FQHN (Fully Qualified Host Name) of the secure message exchange.
 Important: Ensure that the FQHN matches the Certificate Name (CN) or the Subject Alternative Name (SAN) provided in the SSL certificate used to configure the secure message exchange. - c.
-In the API Port field, enter the RabbitMQ Management port number that you had specified while configuring the secure message exchange, and ensure that the master node has outbound connectivity to the secure message exchange at this port. - By default, it is set as 15671. - d.
-In the TCP Port field, enter the TCP port number that you had specified while configuring the secure message exchange, and ensure that the master node has outbound connectivity to the secure message exchange at this port. - By default, it is set as 5671. - e.
-In the User Name field, enter the username you will use to login to your secure message exchange as an administrator. - By default, it is set as admin. - f.
-In the Password field, enter the password you will use to login to your secure message exchange as an administrator. - g.
-In the Certificate field, copy-paste the certificate text of the Certificate Authority (CA) that has signed the secure message exchange certificate in the pem format.
-If it is a chain, then the complete chain must be provided.

-By default, the CA certificate for the FortiSOAR self-signed certificate is present at the following location: /opt/cyops/configs/rabbitmg/ssl/cyopsca/cacert.pem.

-Important: If in the future, your secure message exchange certificate expires, and you need to deploy a new certificate, then the new certificate must be copied back to the master node as well as the tenant's router entry.
+In the Username field, enter the username you will use to login to your secure message exchange as an administrator. - By default, it is set as admin. - d.
+In the Password field, enter the password you will use to login to your secure message exchange as an administrator. - e.
+In the Server Name Indication field, enter the Server Name Indication (SNI) address for the Secure Message Exchange.
+You must specify the SNI address when the Secure Message Exchange is behind a reverse proxy or in a cluster behind a load balancer such as FortiADC. - f.
+In the API Port field, enter the RabbitMQ Management port number that you had specified while configuring the secure message exchange, and ensure that the master node has outbound connectivity to the secure message exchange at this port. - By default, it is set as 15671. - q.
+In the TCP Port field, enter the TCP port number that you had specified while configuring the secure message exchange, and ensure that the master node has outbound connectivity to the secure message exchange at this port. - By default, it is set as 5671. - h.
+In the CA Certificate field, copy-paste the certificate text of the Certificate Authority (CA) that has signed the secure message exchange certificate in the pem format.
+If it is a chain, then the complete chain must be provided. - By default, the CA certificate for the FortiSOAR self-signed certificate is present at the following location: /opt/cyops/configs/rabbitmq/ssl/cyopsca/cacert.pem. - Important: If in the future, your secure message exchange certificate expires, and you need to deploy a new certificate, then the new certificate must be copied back to the master node as well as the tenant's router entry. - i.
+(Optional) If you have enabled mTLS, i.e., you require that clients that want to connect to secure message exchange must present the client certificate to the secure message exchange for verification, then you must also provide a pair of exchange event listener client certificates and exchange event listener client key, as follows: - i.
+In the Exchange Event Listener Client Cert field, copy-paste the client certificate text or you can also upload the client certificate file. - ii.
+In the Exchange Event Listener Client Key field, copy-paste the client key text or you can also upload the client key file. - Note: If you have enabled mTLS on secure message exchange, and you have added the secure message exchange client certificate and key after the tenant is added or if you have updated the secure message exchange client certificate and key after they have expired, then you require to first disable and again enable the agent to re-trigger the event listener and update agent status correctly. - j.

-h.
 To save the configuration for the secure message exchange on the master node, click Create.